allisonvaldez/TournamentWinner/README.md

-The arrays are noted as follows: competitions = [homeTeam, awayTeam] results = results[i], is defaulted to keep account of the homeTeam and is 1 if they will advance and 0 if the awayTeam won.
+The arrays are noted as follows: competitions = [homeTeam, awayTeam] results = results[i], is defaulted to keep account of the homeTeam's wins (1 if win and 0 if lost).
+A team will only advice if they win.

+Sample output:
-Sample output: How to read the output, competitions = [
+competitions = [
 ["teamOne", "teamTwo",
 "teamTwo", "teamThree",